 Academi LLC is a private military company that was formerly called Blackwater Worldwide and later Xe Services LLC.
-It adopted the name Academi in December 2011.
-At one point during the Iraq War, the company was the largest State Department security contractor, providing security services in Iraq and other "war on terror" combat zones.
+It adopted the name Academi in December 2011 and in 2014 was incorporated into a new company called Constellis Holdings.
+At one point during the Iraq War, Blackwater was the largest State Department security contractor, providing security services in Iraq and other "war on terror" combat zones.

-Founded in 1997 by Erik Prince, a former Navy SEAL who left the company in 2010, the firm has been notorious for its various high-profile scandals—including the massacre of civilians in Iraq by Blackwater employees, as well as numerous criminal allegations ranging from fraud to weapons trafficking.
+Founded in 1997 by Erik Prince, a former Navy SEAL who left the company in 2010, the firm has been notorious for various high-profile scandals, including allegations of fraud and death threats, weapons trafficking, and involvement in the massacre of civilians in Iraq.

 In August 2012, Academi agreed to pay a $7.5-million fine to settle a list of federal criminal charges, including "possessing automatic weapons in the United States without registration, lying to federal firearms regulators about weapons provided to the king of Jordan, passing secret plans for armored personnel carriers to Sweden and Denmark, and illegally shipping body armor overseas."